How to format a hard drive, SSD, or USB flash drive

 Select a formatting option from the list below, and follow the steps to erase all data on these drives.

-If you want to format a write-protected USB flash drive, you must first disable the write protection, then proceed with formatting the flash drive.
+To format a write-protected USB flash drive, you must first disable the write protection, then proceed with formatting the flash drive.
 See: How to enable or disable write protection on a USB flash drive.

 Basic format using My Computer in Microsoft Windows